IABTechLab/uid2-examples/web-integrations/prebid-integrations/client-server/README.md

 docker run -it --rm -p 3052:3052 --env-file .env prebid-client-server
 ```

-The following table lists the environment variables that you must specify to start the application.
+The following table lists the environment variables needed to run the application.

-### Core Configuration
+### UID2/EUID Configuration

+These variables configure the connection to UID2/EUID services for token generation.

 | Variable | Description | Example Values |
 |:---------|:------------|:---------------|